 The property is a hotel with multiple caboose cars converted into individual hotel rooms.
 Each caboose is complete with private bathrooms and electricity.
 The restaurant on property is a fine dining (but ultimately kid-friendly) experience also located within a train car.
 While a stay is not very expensive, the hotel is extremely popular.
 Be sure to book well in advance.

 (There’s a similar caboose hotel in Lake County, CA – Featherbed Railroad – but rooms there are limited to an occupancy of 2 and the resort is focused on romantic getaways.
-Save this one for a couples trip!)
+Leave the kids at home and save this one for a couples trip!)

 Yosemite Mountain Sugar Pine Railroad (Fish Camp)